 IX.
 STAFF DEVELOPMENT

-A. The charter school must provide training programs on evidence-based reading instruction to teachers and instructional staff in accordance with subdivision 1, paragraph (b).
+A. The charter school must provide training programs on evidence-based structured reading instruction to teachers and instructional staff in accordance with Minnesota Statutes, section 120B.12, subdivision 1, paragraphs (b) and (c).
 The training must include teaching in the areas of phonemic awareness, phonics, vocabulary development, reading fluency, reading comprehension, and culturally and linguistically responsive pedagogy.

 B. The charter school shall use the data under Article V. above to identify the staff development needs so that: